clulab/habitus-utils/directionality/README_commandline_input.md

 ### Details of Inputs

-Consider you want to model the probability of yield to occur at the end of the sentence: weather improves yield .
+Consider you want to model the probability of yield to occur at the end of the sentence: `weather improves yield` .

 Then these are the expected inputs for this application:

 - causal variables (e.g.,weather)
 - effect variables (e.g.,yield)
 - trigger verbs (e.g.,improves)
-- masked language model
+- masked language models (list of [Masked Language Models](https://keras.io/examples/nlp/masked_language_modeling/)) you want your prediction probabilities to be averaged across.)

 ##### Causal and effect variables: